Commonwealth Supported Places

 - If you are an eligible student, defer your fees to the Australian Taxation Office (ATO) through the Higher Education Loan Programme scheme (HELP).
 Eligible students are:

 - Permanent Humanitarian visa holders, or

-- New Zealand citizens who have been assessed as meeting the eligibility criteria
+- New Zealand citizens who have been assessed as meeting the above eligibility criteria.

 To be eligible to defer your fees you must complete the following by the relevant Census Date.
 For Session 1, 2017 this is 26 March 2017 and for Session 2 this is 26 August 2017:

 - Lodge a HECS-HELP application form (with tax file number) to defer your tuition fees only if you are in a Commonwealth Supported place AND